 qq replication_abort_object_relationship --id <ID>

-Use the following command to delete a relationship that is not actively running, substituting the ID for the desired relationship in the bold portion:
+To use the QQ CLI, run the following command to delete a relationship that is not actively running by substituting the ID for the desired relationship in the bold portion:

 qq replication_delete_object_relationship --id <ID>